robmasocco/AOS-TAG/ideas.md

 # TESTING

 Tests on this module have been carried out in two ways: *functional* and *performance* testing.
 The first set of testers had the goal to prove that each feature required in the specification actually worked, while the second one needed to investigate how efficiently this system could run.

+Tests have been performed on a virtual machine running in Oracle VM VirtualBox with KVM support enabled.
+The guest system was an installation of Xubuntu 20.10 running kernel 5.8 on 8 cores out of 16 from the host system, and using up to 8 GB of RAM out of 16 from the host system.
+The host system's basic specs were:

+- **CPU:** AMD Ryzen 7 3700X, 8c/16t, L1: 512 KB, L2: 4 MB, L3: 32 MB, up to 4.4 GHz of boost clock.
+- **RAM:** G.Skill Trident Z Neo, DDR4, dual channel, 16 GB, 3600 MHz.
+- **OS:** Arch Linux, kernel 5.11.

 Each of the testers will now be briefly described, together with its results.
 Their code can be found in the *Tests/* subdirectory.

 ## syscalls_test.c